 Many aspiring product managers are excited about being product managers, and that’s great!
 But we need to keep in mind that once you become a product manager, your challenges have only just begun - it’s only going to get harder from here.

-That means that we can’t go it alone.
+That means that we can’t go at it alone.
 We have to reach out to peers and mentors to help us learn and grow, and we can’t pretend like we’re going to be perfect.

 Product management requires heavy doses of both humility and ambition.
 We have to be hungry to do everything, but we have to be humble enough to know that we need help.
-That’s a hard balance to strike, but we can do it!
+That’s a hard balance to strike, but we can do it.